-

 We show that manufacturing, information, and financial sectors are responsible for the majority of excess profits.
 With country-by-country reporting data we estimate the excess profits arising from each EU member state and find that EU member states could together raise $6 billion with an excess profits tax of 10%, an additional tax levied by governments on corporations’ excess profits.
 The research findings may be useful for policymakers in addressing the question of financing economic recovery from the COVID-19 pandemic.

-Impact of Special Economic Zones on Domestic Market: Evidence from Russia (solo-authored paper)
+Dubinina E. 2023.
+Impact of Special Economic Zones on domestic market: Evidence from Russia.
+Post-Communist Economies, 35:1, 82-99.

 Abstract